 It’s easy to forget about moisturizing your hands when it comes to your skin care routine.
 But they take more wear and tear than any other area of your skin.
 And dry, chapped hands can easily make you look older than you are.

 Hand creams work best when applied while your hands are still damp.
 This gives the cream some extra moisture to seal in.

 You might be wondering, “How do I wash my hands without making them more dry?”
+Here are some tips: